MHF0/Penetration-Testing/W03D01 Burpsuite.md

 ## High Level Goals

 By the end of this lesson, you will be familiar with the following:

 - Burp Suite
-- Burepsuite Configuration
+- Burp Suite Intercept
+- Burp Suite Intruder
-- Basics option of Burp Suite
+- Burp Suite Repeater

 ## what is Burp Suite